color-cvc/color-cvc.github.io/README.md

 ## How Deployment Works

-The site is **automatically deployed** via GitHub Actions every time you push to `main`.
-You don't need to do anything special — just push your changes and the site will update in a few minutes.

-The workflow is defined in `.github/workflows/deploy.yml`.
-It installs dependencies, builds the Jekyll site, and deploys it to GitHub Pages.
+The site is **automatically deployed** on the CVC website.
+One of the servers in the CVC pulls this repo every day to check for updates.
+Then it updates [https://color.cvc.uab.cat](https://color.cvc.uab.cat) accordingly.

 ---